cloudfoundry/haproxy-boshrelease/acceptance-tests/README.md

 ### Running on Docker for Mac

 Unfortunately rosetta on arm based macs doesn't support docker in docker required for bosh docker-cpi used in this test setup.
 You will either have to run on x86 based mac or some remote x86 workstation.
-Virtualization using QUEMU is possible, but so slow the tests fail on timeouts.
+Virtualization using QEMU is possible, but so slow the tests fail on timeouts.

 The BOSH Docker CPI requires cgroups v1 to be active.
 Docker for Mac since 4.3.x uses cgroups v2 by default.